flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.rst

          :align: center

-2. Flyt Follow me App
+2. Follow me App
 ^^^^^^^^^^^^^^^^^^^^^^

 * This App allows the user to send the drone the its(mobile device running the app) GPS location on click of a button and make the drone follow you.
-* To try this app you can download the apk from `here <https://flyt.blob.core.windows.net/flytos/downloads/apk/com.example.god.flyt_follow_me.apk>`_ or download the source code from `here <https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/flytbase/flytsamples/tree/master/Mobile-Apps/Java-Apps/Flyt-Follow-Me>`_.
+* To try this app you can download the apk from `here <https://downloads.flytbase.com/flytos/downloads/apk/Flyt-Follow-me.apk>`_ or download the source code from `here <https://github.com/flytbase/flytsamples/tree/master/Mobile-Apps/Java-Apps/Follow_me>`_.
 * Once you have connected to your FlytOS device using the right URL, you will be redirected to the app screen.
 * The blue marker shows the location of the drone on the map.
 * The blue dot shows the mobile location of the mobile device.